Articles

 Time and patience are key to success

-Using a CPAP device can be frustrating as you try to get used to it, but it's important you stick with it.
+Using a CPAP machine can be frustrating as you try to get used to it, but it's important that you stick with it.
 The treatment is essential to avoiding complications of obstructive sleep apnea, such as heart problems and excessive daytime sleepiness.

-Work with your doctor and CPAP supplier to ensure the best fit and device for you.
-Regular visits to your sleep doctor are important and can help troubleshoot any problems and adjust settings, if needed.
+Work with your care team and CPAP supplier to ensure the best mask fit and device for you.
+Regular visits to your healthcare professional are important and can help troubleshoot any problems and adjust settings, if needed.
 It can take a while to find the correct settings and get used to the mask.

 With time and patience, CPAP can positively affect your quality of life and health.